-Child Characteristics and Relationship Factors Predicting Expulsion History or child-care expulsion, including: children's characteristics developmental (cognitive skills, autism characteristics, language skills), social skills, behavioral and emotional functioning (externalizing and internalizing symptoms), as well as current student-teacher relationship quality (closeness, conflict, and dependency with teachers).
-For each child characteristic or relationship variable, we conducted a linear regression with age of starting school included in Block 1 as a covariate, expulsion status in Block 2, and the child or relationship variable as the dependent variable; Table 2 shows F values for Block 2 as well as Cohens f^2 effect sizes.
+Child Characteristics and Relationship Factors Predicting Expulsion History

+We examined current child characteristics that were associated with past history of preschool or child-care expulsion, including: children's developmental characteristics (cognitive skills, autism characteristics, language skills), social skills, behavioral and emotional functioning (externalizing and internalizing symptoms), as well as current student-teacher relationship quality (closeness, conflict, and dependency with teachers).
+For each child characteristic or relationship variable, we conducted a linear regression with age of starting school included in Block 1 as a covariate, expulsion status in Block 2, and the child or relationship variable as the dependent variable; Table 2 shows F values for Block 2 as well as Cohens $f^2$ effect sizes.